manjeet88/TakeHome-1/README.md

 in parallel, allowing for faster transfer rates.

 This exercise has a default chunk size of 1M, but can easily be any size ( smaller or larger ).
-When transferring large files it better to transfer the in large chunks and in parallel.
+When transferring large files it better to transfer them in large chunks and in parallel.

 ### Clone